๐Ÿ‡ฒ๐Ÿ‡ฝHistory of Aztec Mexico and New Spain

 The Basin of Mexico's lake system posed both challenges and opportunities.
 The Aztecs transformed aquatic environments into some of Mesoamerica's most productive farmland through sophisticated hydraulic engineering.

-• Labor-intensive construction and maintenance required coordinated state and community effort, demonstrating Aztec capacity for large-scale public works
+• Labor-intensive construction and maintenance required coordinated community and state effort.
+Building new chinampas, dredging canals, and refreshing soil surfaces all demanded organized labor, demonstrating Aztec capacity for large-scale public works.

 Raised Field Agriculture